Please scroll down to view all.

 - You must be insured to train.
 Goshinkai makes provision for new beginners, who may attend two classes prior to joining Goshinkai.

 - Training Clothes and Equipment: Judo or Karate suit (white).
 White belts are worn until practitioner achieves 1st Dan and wears black belt and hakama (black or dark blue).
-It is good for senior kyu grades to have their own bokken, jo and tanto plus a weapons bag in which to transport them.
+It is good to have your own bokken, jo, tanto and weapons bag.
+When carrying weapons in a public place, i.e. on your way to class, have them safely stowed and covered up in a suitable bag: carry your Aikido membership book with you.

 - Belt must be tied correctly.
 One version of how to do this is shown here:

 Beginners are always welcome.
 Everyone has been a beginner at some time – we will do our best to help you.
 Your teacher will help you learn and understand the techniques.
 Your practice partners will also talk you through the movements required for executing and receiving the techniques and conditioning exercises.

 Most Aikido practice is with a partner (sometimes two or more).
 Practice can be empty handed or with wooden weapons: bokken (wooden sword), jo (short staff), tanto (wooden dagger).
 Techniques involve throws, joint manipulations and joint locks.
 The techniques are practiced in tachiwaza (both practice partners standing), suwariwaza (both starting from kneeling seated position then moving in shikko (knee-walking)) and hanmihandachiwaza (attacker standing, defender seated).
 Beginners will need to spend a significant amount of their early practice on developing good posture and stance, on body movement (entering, turning) and forward and backward breakfalls.